ChngYuanLongRandy/Webscrape/README.md

 python/JobStreet/scrape.py pages 5 search_term Data-Engineer
 ```

-5. Outputs JSONL file and a log file in the output folder
+5. Outputs either a JSONL or a CSV file and a log file in the output folder

-## Jobstreet

-Jobstreet Data:
-- See what affects salary
-- Come up with topic modelling
-- Generate a sample Job Description